MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-entity-relationships.md

 # table relationships
 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 table relationships define how records can be related to each other in the database.
-At the simplest level, adding a lookup field to an table creates a new 1:N (one-to-many) relationship between the two tables and lets you put that lookup field in a form.
-With the lookup field, users can associate multiple *child* records of that table to a single *parent* table record.
+At the simplest level, adding a lookup column to an table creates a new 1:N (one-to-many) relationship between the two tables and lets you put that lookup column in a form.
+With the lookup column, users can associate multiple *child* records of that table to a single *parent* table record.

 Beyond simply defining how records can be related to other records, 1:N table relationships also provide data to address the following questions: